SLOOH Nebulae

 This is the Flaming Star Nebula (IC 405).
 It is a diffuse nebula in Auriga that mainly surrounds the star AE Aurigae and gives the impression that the star is burning, hence, its name.
 AE Aurigae is one of the runaway stars whose proper motion can be traced back to the area of the Orion's Belt.

 Next is the California Nebula.
 This large, faint emission nebula, discovered in 1845 by E.E.
-Barnard, is likely ionized by one of the very stars born from within its midst, Xi Persei.
-In wide-field, another bright star, Zeta Persei, can be seen just beneath the nebula.
+Barnard, is likely ionized by

 A quiet night on site with the SLOOH scopes do help to get away from the cold as one views the universe from the comforts of a warm room!